 This example demonstrates the effect of initial particle size distribution (PSD) of the precipitate phases on the overall precipitation kinetics.
 It uses two Precipitation Calculators to simulate and compare carbide precipitations from a ferritic BCC_A2 matrix in a Fe-0.1C-12Cr alloy.
-Three carbides, CEMENTITE, M23C6, and M7C3, are included in the calculations for competitive precipitations, and the precipitation kinetics are compared with or without initial particle size distribution.
+Three carbides, CEMENTITE, M23C7, and M7C3 are included in the calculations simulating a complex precipitation sequence with stable and meta-stable precipitate phases.
+The results show a large difference in predicted behaviour, with meta-stable precipitates dissolving earlier as a result of the stable precipitates existing in the initial condition.